miku/productivego/Slides.md

 ![](static/bm2-rsampling.png)

-The Go project is 91 lines of code of which 12 are imports - standard library only - which my [editor](https://github.com/fatih/vim-go) completes for me.
+The Go project consists of 91 lines of code of which 12 are imports - standard library only - which my [editor](https://github.com/fatih/vim-go) completes for me.
 Also 6 lines for a "version" flag.
-It responds to SIGINT, which is a nice-to-have and 12 more lines.
+It responds to [SIGINT](http://people.cs.pitt.edu/~alanjawi/cs449/code/shell/UnixSignals.htm), which is a nice-to-have and 12 more lines.
 Essentially around 60 lines of code.

 It did not took long to write the Go version, and the initial, unoptimized